yoisar/weatherinfo/README.md

 Laravel Restful API with an endpoint that returns the current weather for any city from weatherstack.com using the weatherstack API.
 This saves the values ​​returned by the weather information in the database.
 If the same city is queried again during the same hour, the last saved value is returned from the database

 # Develpoment information
-This API was developed inside a Docker container with PHP 8.1.6, mariadb:10.6, and the Laravel Framework 9.13.0.
+This API was developed with PHP 8.1.6, mariadb:10.6, and the Laravel Framework 9.13.0.
+The development environment is inside a Docker container.
+The container configuration information is inside the docker-compose.yml file.

 # Requirements
 - **[Docker installed ](https://docs.docker.com/engine/install/centos/)**